 The ESMA registration process in UAE is essential for ensuring that regulated products comply with national safety and quality standards.
 With the transition to MoIAT oversight, businesses must understand ECAS and EQM requirements, prepare accurate documentation, and follow the correct certification pathway.

-Proper preparation of documents, testing, and compliance checks can significantly reduce approval time and avoid rejection in the UAE market.
+Proper preparation of documents, testing, and compliance checks, planned alongside the underlying trade license and import setup rather than as an afterthought, can significantly reduce approval time and avoid rejection or shipment delays in the UAE market.